Italian Chopped Salad Board

 Prior to making this board, I didn’t know the whole story behind Parmigiano Reggiano.
 Since then, I’ve learned why it stands apart from other cheeses.
 In fact, it’s the true star of this Italian chopped salad! ⠀⠀

 In the past, I thought that Parmigiano Reggiano was just the fancy Italian way of saying parmesan.
-To the contrary, not all parmesean is created the same.
+To the contrary, not all Parmesan is created the same.
 Parm Reg is a distinct type of parmesan, only made in a small region of Italy.
 Similar to how any old sparkling wine is not actually champagne.

-For more on it’s rigorous ingredient and culturing standards, check out my post, “All About Parmigiano Reggiano.”
+For more on its rigorous ingredient and culturing standards, check out my post, “All About Parmigiano Reggiano.”

 dressing oil and vinegar ratio